GeorgeBills/aws-sysops-associate-practice/README.md

  - [ ] Multi-AZ RDS
  - [ ] Read replicas for RDS
  - [ ] ElastiCache cluster to cache database queries
+ - [ ] Autoscale target group
  - [ ] CloudFront CDN
    - [ ] Static asset (e.g. images, CSS, JS) caching with a high TTL
    - [ ] Dynamic asset (e.g. webpage) caching with a low TTL
  - [ ] Failover (via Route 53) to a static page in S3 if ELB unhealthy
+ - [ ] Event and notification on RDS failover to secondary
+ - [ ] Automated backups for RDS
+ - [ ] Turn on MFA delete and versioning for logs bucket

 ## Security